Citi Bike: E-bikes

+Docking and transport

+As of September 2023, Citi Bike has 1,915 docking stations.
+Citi Bike moves thousands of bikes each day from places where they accumulate to places where they are scarce, sometimes using vans to accomplish this task.
+Since May 2016, Citi Bike members have been allowed to move bikes between stations to earn incentives, including points that can be redeemed for cash.
+These members, called "Bike Angels", can earn rewards such as gift cards and renewed memberships.
+Almost 2,000 members participated in the program in the nine months after it was introduced, and there were 40,000 participants by 2018.
+As of 2022, there were 44,000 Bike Angels; the highest-paid angels sometimes earned several thousand dollars in a single month.
+Some angels participate in "station flipping", a controversial practice in which angels swap bikes between two nearby stations to maximize how many points they received.

 If a user does not re-dock their bike within a certain time limit—45 minutes for members or 30 minutes for non-members—they will be charged an extra fee.
 Annual members are charged $2.50 for every 15 minutes of further use, day pass users are charged $4 for every 15 minutes of further use, and single ride users are charged $3 for every 30 minutes of additional use.
 If a bike is not returned at all within 24 hours, a maximum "late fee" of $1,200 can be charged, though the fine may be reduced based on financial circumstances.
-In the event that a Citi Bike is lost or stolen, the member who last used it must file a theft report with the New York City Police Department within 24 hours, and they would be charged the maximum late fee.
-Late fees netted $5.2 million for Citi Bike from January to November 2015, comprising more than 15% of its revenue.
-In 2014, there were 300 reports of stolen Citi Bikes, which jumped to 476 reports in the first half of 2015 alone.
-Stolen bikes have been found in the Brooklyn neighborhoods of East New York, Crown Heights, and Brownsville, as well as upper Manhattan.
-However, at least one man has ridden a Citi Bike as far as California.
+If a Citi Bike is lost or stolen, the member who last used it must file a theft report with the New York City Police Department within 24 hours, and they would be charged the maximum late fee.
+Before the expansion of the Citi Bike network into these areas, stolen Citi Bikes were found in parts of Brooklyn and in Upper Manhattan.
+At least one man has ridden a Citi Bike as far as California.
+Citi Bike Boyz, a popular Instagram account, has become famous for posting daredevil stunts performed on a Citi Bike.